Zafari

-ZAFARI is an International computer-animated children's television series created by David Dozoretz.
-ZAFARI premiered in July 2018 on FranceTV, NatGeoKids in Latin America, Rai Yoyo in Italy, Sony's TinyPOP network in the UK, Spacetoon in the Middle East, and is being distributed worldwide by NBCUniversal/DreamWorks.
+Zafari (stylized as ZAFARI) is an animated children's television series created by David Dozoretz and executive produced by Claus Tomming.
+Zafari premiered in July 2018 on FranceTV, NatGeoKids in Latin America, Rai Yoyo in Italy, Sony's TinyPOP network in the UK, in 2019 on Spacetoon in the Arab Countries, and is being distributed worldwide by NBCUniversal/DreamWorks.
 It is also airing on Amazon Prime Video worldwide and was a launch title on NBCUniversal's new streaming network Peacock.

 Premise

 Every once in a while, Mother Nature creates animals that are born different.
-In ZAFARI, one of them, a young African bush elephant named Zoomba who is magically born with zebra stripes, is shunned from his herd as they feel he's bad luck.
+In Zafari, one of them, a young African bush elephant named Zoomba who is magically born with zebra stripes, is shunned from his herd as they feel he's bad luck.
 He goes to live with other one-of-a-kind animals in a valley at the base of Mt.
 Kilimanjaro.
 There, Zoomba learns he is perfect just the way he is, a lesson that he will eventually take back to his herd and the rest of the world.

-Set in a valley at the base of Mount Kilimanjaro, the series follows the story of a young elephant with zebra stripes, and place intelligent tarsier who is often misclassified as a monkey, A giraffe with peacock feathers, a mandrill with penguin feathers, a pink flamingo-colored lion, and dozens more.
-ZAFARI teaches kids that our differences should not just be tolerated, but celebrated.
-ZAFARI stars the voices of Mark Camacho, Holly Gauthier-Frankel, Brian Froud.
+Set in a valley at the base of Mount Kilimanjaro, the series follows the story of Zoomba, a young elephant with zebra stripes, and Quincy, a place intelligent tarsier who is often misclassified as a monkey, Pokey, a giraffe with peacock feathers, Babatua, a mandrill with penguin feathers, Antonio, a pink flamingo-colored lion, and dozens more.
+Zafari teaches kids that our differences should not just be tolerated, but celebrated.
+Zafari stars the voices of Mark Camacho, Holly Gauthier-Frankel, Brian Froud.

-ZAFARI is the first television show created in a real-time game engine, Epic's Unreal 4.
+Zafari is the first television show created in a real-time game engine, Epic's Unreal 4.